jayrajroshan/Articles/PoA.md

 > Note: You can also uncomment the development network and change the port and 	  	     network_id.

 Now save the file and exit the text editor.
-We are ready to deploy our smart contract on the network, but before that we will need to compile our smart contracts
+We are ready to deploy our smart contract on the network, but before that we will need to compile our smart contracts.
+We can use the following command to compile all the smart contracts we kept in the contracts folder.

 <!--stackedit_data:
 eyJwcm9wZXJ0aWVzIjoidGl0bGU6IFByb29mIG9mIFdvcmtcbm
-F1dGhvcjogSmF5cmFqIFJvc2hhblxuIiwiaGlzdG9yeSI6Wy0x
+F1dGhvcjogSmF5cmFqIFJvc2hhblxuIiwiaGlzdG9yeSI6WzI5
-OTYxNDM3Mzk3LC05MDY4MTA2LC0xMTY1ODYwMzM4LDM3NjY3OD
+OTQ0MDcyNywtOTA2ODEwNiwtMTE2NTg2MDMzOCwzNzY2Nzg5NT
-k1MSwtMTY3MTY0MzI0LC00OTAxMTAyNjIsNjc3NTE5MTYxLDMw
+EsLTE2NzE2NDMyNCwtNDkwMTEwMjYyLDY3NzUxOTE2MSwzMDI3
-Mjc1OTIxMyw5NDI0MDEyMTUsLTE2NjYwNzQwMTUsLTI5NTY5Mz
+NTkyMTMsOTQyNDAxMjE1LC0xNjY2MDc0MDE1LC0yOTU2OTM5Nz
-k3OCw2MTY0ODg3NTYsLTE5NjQ5MTI1NDYsMTA3ODU4OTgyNiw2
+gsNjE2NDg4NzU2LC0xOTY0OTEyNTQ2LDEwNzg1ODk4MjYsNjM2
-MzY0ODA4NTQsLTgxNjI0MDc2MSwxNzk3OTkyODQ1LC0xMDYzND
+NDgwODU0LC04MTYyNDA3NjEsMTc5Nzk5Mjg0NSwtMTA2MzQ3Mj
-cyMDMwLC0xNzAxMTU4NjE5LDE1MTczMzUzOThdfQ==
+AzMCwtMTcwMTE1ODYxOSwxNTE3MzM1Mzk4XX0=
 -->